This article contains a writeup for the retired Hack The Box Weak RSA challenge.

 ca:95:17:cb:2b:95:bf:cd

-Bonus round: We can use openssl asn
+Bonus round: you can use openssl asn

 to show the underlying raw